bufbuild-ru/docs/docs/bsr/module/publish/index.md

 ## Pushing from a local workspace

 When you push from your workspace, the Buf CLI automatically resolves the internal and external dependencies of the workspace and pushes each of the modules in dependency order.
+It creates commits for all changed modules and all modules that depend on them.

 Generally, pushing to the BSR is done via CI/CD integration with your version control system (VCS), but you can also push a workspace manually using these steps:

 1. Open a command prompt and change to your workspace root directory.
 2. Run `buf dep update` to fetch the latest digests for the specified `deps` references in the `buf.yaml` file, and write them and any transitive dependencies to the `buf.lock` file.